tejaswinit131/NYC_TRIP_DATA/README.md

 This project processes New York Taxi Trip data for the year 2019 to derive analytical insights and load the processed data into a SQLite database for further analysis.

 Environment Setup
-Ensure you have the following Python packages installed:
+Firstly I Ensure that i have the following Python packages installed:

 Python 3.7+
 Pandas